rossshannon/weekly-weather-mcp/README.md

 ### Testing

-This project includes test files to validate the MCP server functionality.
-The server has been manually tested to ensure it works correctly with Claude Desktop and other MCP clients.
+This project includes unit tests, integration tests, and mock client test files to validate the MCP server functionality.
+The server has been manually tested to ensure it works correctly with Claude Desktop, Cursor, and other MCP clients.

-#### Manual Testing
+#### Manual Client Testing

 Before configuring the server with Claude Desktop or other MCP clients, you can use the included test script to verify your API key and installation: